Raghuram Rajan: Demonetization in India

 In interviews in September 2017, Rajan said the Government of India had consulted the Reserve Bank of India, during his Governorship, on the issue of demonetization but never asked to take a decision.
 He said the RBI was against the move and warned the government of the potential negative effects.
 Rajan also termed the currency notes ban exercise as, "One cannot in any way say it has been an economic success".
 In addition to his work at the University of Chicago and RBI, Raghuram is also a member of the Berggruen Institute's 21st Century Council.

+Bharat Jodo Yatra

+A longtime critic of Modi's government, Rajan was criticized by BJP leaders after attending the Rahul Gandhi-led Bharat Jodo Yatra.